emmastrand/EmmaStrand_Notebook/Comprehensive-Exams/readME.md

 A compilation of my resources for studying for comprehensive exams.
 Each folder refers to a topic, each with several markdown files of notes and figures as well as the PDFs of papers referenced.

+## Dr. Hollie Putnam's Exam

+- signal transduction pathways; feedback loops, specific examples
+- alternative interpretations for why methylation might not be the only player
+- epigenetics/methylation details and history of the field
+- interaction between genetics for evolutionary outcomes

+semi-open book; HP chooses the resources available
+will email in the morning with questions and need to return them by certain time.

+## Dr. Scott McWilliam's Exam

+Flexible Phenotype Chapters 4, 5, and 9
+Biochemical Adaptation Chapters 1 and 2
+Fox et al: Beyond buying time: the role of plasticity in phenotypic adaptation to rapid environmental change.
+Snell-Rood et al: Mechanisms of plastic rescue.

+## Dr. Roxanne Beinart's Exam

 ### Table of Contents

 **DNA Methylation**: